U.S. Route 62: West Texas

 US 62 has two separate segments in Texas, separated by a portion in New Mexico with the first section in Texas from its terminus in El Paso to the state line in the Guadalupe Mountains.
 Through El Paso, US 62 begins at the Santa Fe Street Bridge, and follows Santa Fe Street, then Paisano Drive.
 At the Paisano Drive underpass for I-10 (I-10 exit 23B), US 62 runs concurrently with US 180, while US 180 ends its concurrency with I-10.
 The route then follows Montana Avenue, continuing the concurrency with US 180 until Seminole.
 Before exiting Texas, the route passes through the Salt Flats of Texas, the southern base of Guadalupe Peak, the highest point in Texas, and Guadalupe Mountains National Park.

 New Mexico

 Through New Mexico, US 62 is entirely concurrent with US 180.
 The highway continues past Carlsbad Caverns National Park and White's City into the city of Carlsbad.
 In Carlsbad, US 285 joins US 62/US 180 for approximately 2.2 mi, then heads east to Hobbs.
-US 62 comes within 12 mi of the WIPP Plant while also coming across several State Highway termini: New Mexico State Road 360 (NM 360), NM 176, NM 243, NM 529, NM 483, NM 360, and NM 8 along the 70 mi stretch.
+US 62 comes within 12 mi of the WIPP Plant while also coming across several State Highway termini: New Mexico State Road 360 (NM 360), NM 176, NM 243, NM 529, NM 483, and NM 8 along the 70 mi stretch.
 US 62 comes into Hobbs along Marland Boulevard.
 After coming close to Hobbs High School's Watson Stadium, US 62 leaves Hobbs going east to the Texas–New Mexico state line.